LogikBlitz/BTGisterPost/README.md

 ## How to use the plugin
 In Xcode the plugin will add a new menupoint in the `edit` menu: `Post Gist To Github`.
-Alternatively you can also use the shortcut `⌥ + c` `(option + c)` to trigger the plugin.
+Alternatively you can also use the shortcut `⌥ + c` i.e. `(option + c)` to trigger the plugin.
 It will post the currently selected text as a gist.
 If no text is selected all text in the current open document will be converted into a gist.

 ### Github user credentials.
 To post a gist the plugin requires a username and login to a valid GitHub account.
-These info are not misused.
+Your information is not in any way used for anything else but creating Gist's.
 If you have any concerns feel free to check the source.

 # Uninstall
 To uninstall the plugin simply delete it from the folder where it resides:
 `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/BTGisterPost.xcplugin`

-# Plugin state
-The plugin is in beta state.
-It works for posting gists but it is a

 # Dependencies
 The plugin uses a modified version of [UAGithubEngine](https://github.com/owainhunt/uagithubengine) for GitHub communication.
 The framework has been scaled down a bit, and converted to not use ARC, since ARC is not supported in Xcode plugins.